SeaGL/seagl.github.io/_posts/2016-08-03-Community-Builder-Minute.md

 categories: news
 ---

-Take a Minute to Nominate Someone Amazing!
+DEADLINE is August 16th: Take a Minute to Nominate Someone Amazing!

 The second Cascadia Community Builder Award will be given this fall to a local person who has made an outstanding contribution to the free software movement.
 We are looking for someone who contributes -- either at work, as a volunteer or both -- to the adoption or creation of free and open source software.
 We are especially interested in hearing about work that brings FOSS to new communities and/or under-represented groups.